By Geoffrey C Porter

 I waited for snoring, and it soon followed.
 My feet reached out to the floor.
 No way was I turning a light on.
 Dumped my backpack out on the bed.
 I had a stolen box of granola bars, and those plus two pair of underwear, socks, and a pair of pants, plus an extra shirt all went in the bag.
 I had twenty dollars too, a present from my real dad.
 Not that he gave a rat’s ass about me either, but at least I had the twenty.

 The window in my room opened easily enough, and I pushed the bag through first.
 There I was, on the roof, a good eight or nine feet off the ground.
 I strapped the bag on, and climbed down to my stomach.
 My whole plan was to hang from my fingers and just drop a few feet down, but I scraped my belly on the shingles and slipped.

-I landed on my side, but compared to some things I’d been through, it wasn’t that bad.
+I landed on my side, but compared to some things I’d been through, not that bad.
 I really didn’t mind the pain, but pissing blood?
 The principle of the matter, who wants to live in terror their whole lives?
 The whole concept that it started real slow, and just kept getting worse and worse.
 I had enough.

 I ran through our little town.
 A national park bordered the other side, and on the other side of that, another town, another county.
 If I could make it through the park, avoid bears, I’d be golden.

 I crossed a dirt road and ran through the woods.
 The moon set, and I curled up on the ground to sleep.
 Best sleep I ever had in my life, and the sun woke me up.
 My stomach growled, but I needed to save my resources.
-Six twin-packs of granola bars, and it’s at least a five day journey through that park.
+Six twin-packs of granola bars, and it’s at least a five-day journey through that park.

 I got my bearings and ran.
 Almost stepped on a damn rattler too, but the thing paid me no mind.
 I didn’t stop running.
 Free at last.
 I had no plan, but I knew there had to be something better out there somewhere.